darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 ESPs
 ----

-The ``esps`` class enables users to retrieve details about ESPs, including getting a list of all ESPs and the respective espId.
+The ``esps`` class enables users to retrieve details about ESPs, including a list of all ESPs and the respective espId.
 Esps can be used in conjunction with other Competitive Tracker classes when the espId is required.
 All ESPs and the respective espId can be retrieved using the `Competitive Tracker API`_, as shown below: